johnreysd/Phobos_1.7.2-BUILDABLE-SRC-Non-Chinese-/README.md

 # Phobos_1.5.4-BUILDABLE-SRC-Non-Chinese-

+soon:tm:

-Buildable SRC for phobos client version 1.7.2.
+// Buildable SRC for phobos client version 1.7.2.
 It is fully functional and not chinese